-Alan Coutts was appointed President and Chief Executive Officer of Noront on October 1, 2013.
-He has more than 25 years of domestic and international experience in mining exploration, feasibility, construction and production across a broad range of commodities.
-Most recently, Mr. Coutts was with Xstrata Nickel as Managing Director, Australasia based in Perth, Australia and prior to that was General Manager, at Xstrata’s Brunswick Mine in Canada.
-He previously was with Falconbridge where he held a variety of roles including General Manager, Chief Geologist and Regional Exploration Manager.
+Alan Coutts was appointed President and Chief Executive Officer of Noront in October 1, 2013.
+He has more than 30 years of domestic and international experience in mining exploration, feasibility, construction and production across a broad range of commodities.
+Most recently, Mr. Coutts was with Xstrata Nickel as Managing Director, Australasia based in Perth, Australia and prior to that was General Manager at Xstrata’s Brunswick Mine in Canada.
+He previously worked with Falconbridge where he held a variety of roles including General Manager Raglan, Chief Geologist Kidd Creek and Regional Exploration Manager for Northern Ontario.
 Mr. Coutts has an Honours degree in Geology from the University of Alberta and Professional Geoscientist (P.Geo) status in the province of Ontario.

 Chief Development Officer

 Stephen (Steve) Flewelling is Chief Development Officer at Noront Resources, with more than 30 years of worldwide mining executive experience including exploration, feasibility planning, project development, construction and operations experience.
 Before joining Noront, Steve was Senior Vice President, Projects & Exploration at Glencore/Xstrata Nickel with responsibility for the company’s project pipeline including worldwide exploration and project development as well as the company’s business performance improvement and technical services programs.
 Additionally, he held numerous senior positions at Glencore/Xstrata and predecessor companies, including the role of President at Falcondo, a laterite mining and ferronickel smelting facility in the Dominican Republic and Senior Vice President of Projects and Engineering for Falconbridge Limited.
 Steve is a graduate of the Engineering program at Queens University.